brylianrst/Brilian-Portofolio/Part2 Final Project.md

 ## Findings or observations from interviews

-From my interviews conducted with four people, i higlighted several comments and critique that can be use for further improvements, here are the highlights :
+From my interviews conducted with five people, i higlighted several comments and critique that can be use for further improvements, here are the highlights :

 ### - It's very text heavy article, you could add more visual or highlight important points to help reader grasp the idea